abdulsamedtma/Code-Refactor-Challenge-1/README.md

 ## Features

 Below are the features;
-.
-The Source code contains a semantic HTML elements.
+* The Source code contains a semantic HTML elements.
-.
-The HTML element  follow a logical structure independent of styling and positioning .
-The Icons and Image elemtnts  are given accessible alt attributes .
-The heading attributes fall in a sequential order.
+* The HTML element  follow a logical structure independent of styling and positioning.
+* The Icons and Image elemtnts  are given accessible alt attributes.
+* The heading attributes fall in a sequential order.
-.
-The titile is given a concise, descriptive title.
+* The titile is given a concise, descriptive title.

 ## How to Contribute